zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 7-Negotiation on AWS.md

 ![[Pasted image 20251029132944.png]]
 #### So?
 - Bring AIMD into UNGA to get the broadest possible support.
-- UNGA resolution 2024->launch and UNSG report (September 2025).
+- UNGA resolution 2024->launch an UNSG report (September 2025).
 	- To know what we need, to sensibilise.
 - UNGA resolution 2025->launch informal discussions in Geneva in 2026.
 ### Other issues